simon-glitch/simon-glitch.github.io/My_Way_of_Life/diary/Feb_10.md

 Now I am compulsively deciding to eat some.
 Yes, I just wrote a whole paragraph about how I prepared it and the fact that I want to eat it before actually doing the compulsive action of eating it.
 I know this is a *weird* way to be compulsive, but **that's how I roll**!

 ### Woah!
-639 report - I just realized that the way I eat my food *does* matter.
+6:39 PM report - I just realized that the way I eat my food *does* matter.
 Eating food is an art and I want to get better at it!
 I've always been concerned with mastering this art, but now I am even more concerned and possionate about it!

+## Mr. Cat
+I've been petting Grandpa's cat a lot, because he is a cat and cats are cute!

+7:05 PM report - I got him sitting to me on my left side right now.
+I'm sitting on a fairly large chair for one person, so I am kinda cramped here with the cat sitting by my side.
+Fortunately, he doesn't seem to mind it or anything.
+I sure do like being all cuddled-up with the cat~

+Also, this cat is pretty fat.
+I can assume he gained most of his wait for winter, but it sure is a lot!
+He should be fine though.

+## Lemour
+I was originally planning on extending my documentation of {my plans for {{my idea for a programming language} that I am inventing}}.

+## Zoning out
+I just zoned out and thought about stuff in a really free flowing way.
+This made me realize that I should just embrace the idea of zoning out sometimes.
+I used to do this all the time but then I stopped, and started having longer, concentrated side-discussions with myself in my head.
+I think {*it =* zoning out and thinking about a variety things} is better than spending super long thinking about one thing, *at least, sometimes it will be better*.

+Also, my eyes are apparently tired!

 # I'm tired now?
-4:52 report - I apparenlty feel physically exhausted.
+4:52 PM report - I apparenlty feel physically exhausted.
 I did just do something that would make most guys exhausted (*wink*), but usually that's not an issue for me.
 I guess I'm just not managing my adrenaline and melatonin well enough.
 * Stupid melatonin, leave me alone.
 * Believe it or not, I find this somewhat annoying, but I'm not feeling that very much because the melatonin is doing wonders and I have zero angry chemicals in my head right now.
 * Hmm... my anger when I was a child felt like this sometimes.